An Introduction to Tamarillos and How to Make Jam With Them

 Even though tamarillos are becoming more popular in the markets when they are in season, these exotic fruits are still unknown to a lot of people who are not so keen to try them.
 At the cost of around two dollars per fruit, most people would rather buy two kilos of pre-packed oranges for two dollars.

 Tamarillos can be used in cooking, baking, salads, desserts or made into jam or sauce.
-Tamarillo sauce tastes almost like tomato sauce because of the tartness, but tamarillos are more tasty in flavour.
+Tamarillo sauce tastes almost like tomato sauce because of the tartness, but tamarillos are tastier in flavour.

 How to Make Tamarillo Jam